 Want a deeper look at how Microservices Architecture can refactor your monolith?
 I explore the subject in greater detail in my whitepaper - give it a read and let me know what you think!

-.NET Engineer at Avenue Code.
-I have studied software development since 1998 and have worked as software developer since 2002.
-My main areas of interest are software architecture and design, as well as the development of highly productive teams.
+Rafael Romão is a .NET Engineer at Avenue Code.
+He has studied software development since 1998 and has worked as a software developer since 2002.
+His main areas of interest are software architecture and design, as well as the development of highly productive teams.